owenstranathan/CompilerDesign/ExtCalc/README.md

 #The Greatest of all Calculators!!!!!
-Calc is an extension of the simple calculator language compiler found in the Calc directory
+ExtCalc is an extension of the simple calculator language compiler found in the Calc directory

 ##Build

 To build the code run the following:

-'./build.sh'
+`./build.sh`

 That will configure cmake,
 and run make